Artarmon

 Artarmon is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Artarmon's population is estimated at around 9,874 as of Feb 2026.
-This reflects an increase of 457 people (4.9%) since the 2021 Census, which reported a population of 9,417 people.
-The change is inferred from the resident population of 9,874, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,902 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Artarmon's 4.9% growth since census positions it within 0.9 percentage points of the SA4 region (5.8%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+Artarmon's population is estimated at around 9,874 as of Feb 2026.
+This reflects an increase of 457 people since the 2021 Census, which reported a population of 9,417 people.
+The change is inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and an additional 26 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,902 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods.
+Artarmon's growth rate of 4.9% since census positions it within 0.9 percentage points of the SA4 region (5.8%).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of national statistical areas is anticipated, with the suburb expected to expand by 417 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+The suburb is expected to expand by 414 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.

 Frequently Asked Questions - Population